mikrono/tModLoaderWiki_kr_ko/Mod.md

 Gets a SpriteFont loaded from the specified path.

-### public virtual void ChatInput(string text)
+### public virtual void ChatInput(string text, ref bool broadcast)

 Allows you to make anything happen whenever the player for this game inputs a message into the chat.
+Set the broadcast parameter to false to stop the message from appearing in chat.

 ### public virtual void UpdateMusic(ref int music)